-Tuition and Method of Payment
+Method of Payment

-The Bursar's Office participates in Electronic Billing.
-When the E-Bill is ready for viewing, students will receive an email notification at their Bryant University email address notifying them of the website to gain access to their student account and their E-Bill.
-The Student Account Center will offer you the option to pay online with a check or credit card (AMEX, VISA, MC, Discover, Diner's Club, JCB, Union Pay, BC Card, and Dina Card), establish reoccurring payments, view current activity, view historical billing statements and much more.
+Bryant University sends electronic bills in lieu of paper bills.
+When the E-Statement is ready for viewing, students will receive an email notification at their Bryant University email address.
+The email will provide the website to gain access to their student account and E-Statement.
+The Student Account Center offers the option to pay online with a check or credit card (AMEX, VISA, MC, Discover, Diner's Club, JCB, UnionPay, BCCard, and DinaCard), establish reoccurring payments, view current activity, view historical billing statements and much more.